paloul/araneae.deploy/aws/Deploy-AWS.md

 - [Secrets Manager](https://aws.amazon.com/secrets-manager/) for secret management working with the Kubernetes operator [External Secrets](https://external-secrets.io/).
 - [IAM Roles for Service Accounts (IRSA)](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) to define the IAM Roles that may be assumed by specific Pods, by attaching a specific ServiceAccount to them.
 For example, we attach to the `external-dns` Pod a ServiceAccount that uses an IAM Role allowing certain actions in Route53.
 See the section below for a detailed listing of IRSA policies that are needed.

-In the future we may develop overlays that would make some of these services optional, but for the current release if you wish to take them out this needs to be done after forking the repo.

 #
 ## **AWS IAM Roles for Service Acocunts**